LucienBrule/gpu-scoring-tool/.junie/tasks/open/TASK.registry.gpu-model-spec-schema.md

 - `glyphsieve registry list` prints the table as specified
 - `ResourceContext` loader is used; no direct file access
 - Linting and tests pass without violations
+- **Tests for fuzzy-match alias functionality must be included, verifying that `closest_match` returns the nearest registry entry.**
 - Bonus alias/closest-match logic, if added, is documented and tested